 Known for its annual Cannes Film Festival, this southern France gem is more than this one event in May.
 Mallory and I embarked on a road trip along the Côte d’Azur, and Cannes ended up being one of my favorite spots.
 Its gorgeous Mediterranean Sea views and classic architecture are sure to make you swoon.
+And I’ve been back since to enjoy this treasure on the French Riviera with my family.
 Here are 11 things to do in Cannes, plus a day trip to Antibes nearby.

 Where We Stayed

 During our week-long vacation on the Côte d’Azur, Mal and I stayed in many different Airbnbs.
 But this one was, by far, our favorite.
 After staying in a shoebox-sized Airbnb in St. Tropez, we were thrilled to spread out in Cannes.
 This cozy one-bedroom apartment sits on a calm square and is near downtown.
 And hostess Kos went above and beyond to make sure we were comfortable.
 Best of all, the apartment had French charm and was thoughtfully decorated.
 And you cannot beat this sunrise view snap.
 Get $50 off your first Airbnb booking.